Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

 .. note::

-    You can run ηCMS on Windows, but the |ncmsversion| test cases are designed to run only on linux platforms.
+    You can run ηCMS on Windows, but the |ncmsversion| test cases are designed to run only on Linux platforms.
     We highly recommend to run |ncmsversion| on Linux in production.

 Using Maven Archetype